JerryGreenough/SmartMeter-Energy-Consumption-Data-in-London-Households/README.md

 There is a challenge in cleaning and aggregating the data so that either the total or mean energy usage (taken over all participating customers) can be calculated and thence visualized.
 Most notably, the sheer size of the data does not lend itself to successful in-memory manipulation using Pandas.
 Therefore, the first step in processing the data is to split it into 28 separate CSV files, each representing energy consumption data for all registered customers for each month of each year (Nov 2011 - Feb 2014).
 The Python code required to do this is contained in the top half of the file importEnergyData.py (line 27).

+## Data Cleaning and Aggregation

+Once the data has been split into bit-size pieces, the next challenge is to clean the data.
+The Python code required to do this is contained in the file cleanAndProcessEnergyData.py, which contains an eponymous function that accepts one of the 28 uncleaned and unaggregated monthly CSV files and outputs a cleaned and aggregated version that can then be used for additional calculations and/or visualization.

+The data cleaning operations include:
+.
+Dropping rows that contain NaN values
+.
+Eliminating duplicate rows (corresponding to duplicate SmartMeter reports) .
+Elimination of Time of Use data.